 Financial and Academic Advancement

-Gap years can also help with money.
+Gap years can also help student s.
 Students learn to budget and how to afford a gap year.
 Then they use the time to:

 Work and save up